mtulio/mtulio.labs/docs/guides/ocp-aws-outposts.md

 - Wait until the machines are updated:
     - MachineConfigPool must be progressing
     - Nodes will be restarted
-    - Nodes must have correct MTU for overlay interface
+    - Nodes must have the correct MTU for the overlay interface

 ```sh
 function check_node_mcp() {